Information You May Need From Us

-If you need to show dividend earnings or other 1099 information, we’ll mail what you need by Jan.
-31. You can also view your Form 1099 information through digital banking.
+If you need to show dividend earnings or other IRS Form 1099 information, we mailed it to you by the end of January.
+You can also view it through digital banking.

 - Mobile App:* Sign in and tap More in the bottom right of the screen, then tap Tax Statements.

 - Online: Sign in and click the Statements link in the blue banner at the top of the screen.
-The current tax year’s form will be listed to view or download.
-You can also locate your year-end tax information at the bottom of your January statement details.
+The dividend earnings and other IRS Form 1099 information you’ll need for your 2020 tax return will appear in the Tax Documents section.

-Form 1098 (Mortgage Interest Statement) is helpful to show you paid interest, points or mortgage insurance premiums as you may be able to use these expenses as deductions.1
+IRS Form 1098 (Mortgage Interest Statement) can help to show the amount of interest, points or mortgage insurance premiums you paid on your mortgage loan.
+You may be able to use these expenses as deductions.1

 - Sign in to Navy Federal online banking.